MarkEdit-app/MarkEdit/MarkEditMac/Modules/README.md

 Each folder in this package produces a standalone target, they can be built independently.

-> Everything in this package is written for macOS only.
+> Everything in this package is written specifically for macOS, not verified on iOS.